 Endo International PLC disclosed it is officially closing its women’s health division and stopping the manufacture and sale of transvaginal mesh products.
 Endo disclosed this after release of its quarterly results on Monday, stating that it will close down the mesh line purchased from American Medical Systems (AMS) by March 31, 2016.
 Endo failed to find a buyer for the product line (now known as Astora Women’s Health).

-Levin Simes attorney Amy Eskin was the co-lead attorney in the national litigation against AMS.
-In addition to securing substantial compensation for the clients of Levin Simes, Ms. Eskin helped settle approximately 20,000 AMS vaginal mesh-related claims of other law firms in May 2014.
+Levin Simes attorneys co-led the national litigation against AMS.
+In addition to securing substantial compensation for the clients of Levin Simes Abrams, our attorneys helped settle approximately 20,000 AMS vaginal mesh-related claims of other law firms in May 2014.
 Levin Simes continues to represent those injured by transvaginal mesh products.